rayaanxsyed/Credit-Card-Fraud-Detection/README.md

 2. Download the dataset from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud as 'creditcard.csv' and drop it into the saved folder.

-3. Install the required libraries: 'pip install matplotlib' as an example.
+3. Install the required libraries: ```pip install matplotlib``` as an example.
 Note: it will prompt you to do so when attempting to run the app.

-4. Open terminal and run 'python3 app.py' and use the link.
+4. Open terminal and run ```python3 app.py``` and use the link.